Skip to content

 The ICT Curriculum has been designed to enable every student at St Paul’s to learn and gain fundamental knowledge of digital communication technology.

-• 🖥️ How to stay safe while using technology within the online world.
+• Understanding how to stay safe while using technology within the online world.

 Our vision for ICT at St Paul's

-Our rich ICT curriculum considers the 'global impact of digital literacy and competency in a rapidly changing world' [the school run, 2022].
-We equip our students with digital competency at all levels to successfully explore opportunities available to them.
+Our rich ICT curriculum considers the 'global impact of digital literacy and competency in a rapidly changing world' [The School Run, 2022].
+We equip our students with digital competency to successfully explore the opportunities available to them.
 These are: